 The Camps Foundation is our way of demonstrating our unwavering commitment to the wide range of projects and activities that have been developed by Camps International since 2002 and encompasses all our corporate social activities.
 We believe that the unique way in which we own and manage our own camps and projects is the key to a truly sustainable enterprise based on sound ecological and business principles.
 We work exclusively in rural villages and wildlife conservation areas where poverty levels are high and there is virtually no form of income beyond small-scale farming, to build capacity in areas that would otherwise never benefit from tourism.
 Our conservation projects are targeted to include four of the world’s top biodiversity hotspots and aim to increase the value of wildlife and habitats by working with communities to develop economic benefits to over-exploitation of natural resources.
 This results in a reduction in conflict between people and wildlife, as well as encouraging environmental stewardship from the local communities.

 Our projects have benefited over 30,000 people, providing communities with employment and better access to education and healthcare.
-Additionally, by establishing the CI Trust, a charity to work alongside the business, we have provided increased support to numerous projects that are independent of our volunteer programmes.
+Additionally, by establishing The Camps Foundation, a charity to work alongside the business, we have provided increased support to numerous projects that are independent of our volunteer programmes.
 This ensures that we maintain the balance between our commercial and philanthropic goals without one compromising the other.

 The Camps Foundation also provides clarity in how we fund our project initiatives in Africa, Asia and Latin America.
 Projects are funded in three ways:

 Every volunteer contributes both physically and financially to the projects they will be working on, with around 40% of their expedition costs going towards projects and associated costs in the support of projects.
 This includes project materials, local camp costs, project staffing and project transport.
 The remaining amount is allocated to other expedition costs, e.g. flights, insurance, administration and profits.

 2) CI Foundation